Piecewise Constant Hazard Estimation with the Fused Lasso

-Tables \ref{table:L2error} and \ref{table:asymdist} complement the visual results from Figures \ref{fig:settingA1}--\ref{fig:settingB2} by summary statistics.
+Tables \ref{table:L2error} and \ref{table:asymdist} complement the visual results from Figures \ref{fig:settingS01}--\ref{fig:settingS1002} by summary statistics.
 All reported numbers are based on $1000$ simulation runs.
-Table \ref{table:L2error} gives information on the approximation quality of the estimator $\hat{\bs{\alpha}}_\lambda$: it reports the average of the squared $\ell_2$-error $\|\hat{\bs{\alpha}}_\lambda - \hazvec\|_2^2/n$ over the $1000$ simulation runs along with the standard deviation in brackets.
-As expected, the average error (as well as the standard deviation) gets smaller as the sample size increases, implying that the approximation quality gets better with growing sample size.
-Table \ref{table:asymdist} is concerned with change point estimation.
-It reports the average value of the asymmetric distance measure $d(\hat{\mathcal{S}}_\lambda,\mathcal{S}^*)$ together with the standard deviation (in brackets).
-The distance measure $d(\hat{\mathcal{S}}_\lambda,\mathcal{S}^*)$ gives the following information: if $d(\hat{\mathcal{S}}_\lambda,\mathcal{S}^*)$ equals $\delta$, then for each true change point, we can find an estimated change point which is not further away than $\delta$.
+Table \ref{table:L2error} gives information on how accurately the estimator $\hat{\bs{\alpha}}_\lambda$ reconstructs the true underlying hazard curve: it reports the average of the relative $\ell_2$-error $\|\hat{\bs{\alpha}}_\lambda - \hazvec\|_2^2/\norm{\hazvec}_2^2$ over the $1000$ simulation runs along with the standard deviation in brackets.
+As expected, the average error (as well as the standard deviation) gets smaller as the sample size increases, implying that the quality of the reconstruction gets better with growing sample size.
+Table \ref{table:asymdist} is concerned with the accuracy of change-point estimation.
+Assessing change-point detection accuracy is somewhat challenging in our general framework.
+To illustrate this, consider a simplified version of our piecewise constant hazard model \eqref{eq:pc-hazard} where the number of change points $K$ is known.
+In this setting, we can tune our estimator (by appropriate choice of $\lambda$) to produce exactly $K$ estimated change points.
+Let $\tau_{\mathrm{vec}}=(\tau_1,\ldots,\tau_K)^\top$ with $\tau_1<\cdots<\tau_K$ denote the vector of true change points and $\hat{\tau}_{\mathrm{vec}}=(\hat{\tau}_1,\ldots,\hat{\tau}_K)^\top$ with $\hat{\tau}_1<\cdots<\hat{\tau}_K$ the vector of estimated change points.
+The change-point detection accuracy can be assessed very easily in this case, e.g., by computing the $\ell_1$- or $\ell_2$-distance between $\tau_{\mathrm{vec}}$ and $\hat{\tau}_{\mathrm{vec}}$.
+In our setting, such a simple approach is no longer applicable because the numbers of true and estimated change points generally differ.
+Consequently, the vectors $\tau_{\mathrm{vec}}$ and $\hat{\tau}_{\mathrm{vec}}$ need not have the same length, so that no natural one-to-one correspondence between true and estimated change points exists.
+We therefore require a more general measure of change-point detection accuracy.
+We in particular make use of the asymmetric distance measure $d(\hat{\mathcal{S}}_\lambda,\mathcal{S}^*)$, which was studied theoretically in Section~\ref{sec:theory} and has also been employed in previous work \citep[see e.g.][]{LinSharpnackRinaldoTibshirani2017}.
+Table \ref{table:asymdist} reports the average value of $d(\hat{\mathcal{S}}_\lambda,\mathcal{S}^*)$ over the $1000$ simulation runs, together with its standard deviation (shown in parentheses).
+The interpretation of the measure $d(\hat{\mathcal{S}}_\lambda,\mathcal{S}^*)$ is straightforward: if $d(\hat{\mathcal{S}}_\lambda,\mathcal{S}^*)$ equals $\delta$, then every true change point has at least one estimated change point within distance $\delta$.